 Kia ora!
-Kiwi Ruby is a new Ruby conference being held in Wellington, New Zealand.
-We’re looking forward to receiving your proposals on topics that interest, excite, and delight Rubyists and the Ruby-curious of all levels.
+Kiwi Ruby is a Ruby conference being held in Wellington, New Zealand.
+We’re back for a second time and are looking forward to receiving your proposals on topics that interest, excite, and delight Rubyists and the Ruby-curious of all levels.

 Our attendees will be primarily Kiwi web developers working in various sectors throughout the country – corporates, start-ups, and non-profits.
 We hope to see programmers at all stages in their journey as developers, so we’re looking for talks that will connect with programmers at a wide range of levels.

 We want our attendees to come away inspired, encouraged, and with a real appreciation for the world-class talent we have here in New Zealand.